Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 This is the most popular type of regression which has only linear variables.
 Used for simpler modelling problems that do not involve large datasets - mostly problems that have;

-- one input and one output vairable
+- one input and one output variable
 - two or more input and one output variable

 <img src="{{ site.url }}{{ site.baseurl }}/images/lin_reg.png" alt="Linear regression">